-Medford Water adopted their addendum to the Jackson County Multi-jurisdictional NHMP on [date], 2024.
-FEMA Region X approved the Jackson County NHMP on [date], 2024 and Medford Water's addendum on [date], 2024.
-With approval of this NHMP, Medford Water is now eligible for non-disaster and disaster mitigation project grants through [date-1], 2029.
+Medford Water adopted their addendum to the Jackson County Multi-jurisdictional NHMP on February 7, 2024.
+FEMA Region X approved the Jackson County NHMP on February 12, 2024 and Medford Water's addendum on May 16, 2024.
+With approval of this NHMP, Medford Water is now eligible for non-disaster and disaster mitigation project grants through February 11, 2029.